Robert Freke Gould: Early life and career

 Gould was the son of the Rev. Robert Freke Gould, Rector of Stoke Pero in Somerset and a brother of the Countess of Strafford.
 The younger brother of Thomas Wentworth Gould, Robert Freke Gould was born in Ilfracombe in Devon and joined the British Army aged 18 in 1855 as an Ensign in the 86th (Royal County Down) Regiment of Foot, then as a lieutenant in the 31st (Huntingdonshire) Regiment of Foot.
 He served in Gibraltar, Malta, the Cape of Good Hope, India and China.
 He commanded a company during the Second Opium War of 1860 and served on the Staff of General Staveley during the Taiping Rebellion of 1862.

-On leaving the Army he qualified as a barrister in 1868, working mainly on the Western Circuit.
-Gould became a Freemason in 1855 when he was initiated at Ramsgate in the Royal Navy Lodge, No. 429, and was Master of the Inhabitants Lodge at Gibraltar in 1863, also of the Meridian Lodge, No. 743, a Military Lodge attached to his regiment.
-He devoted himself to Masonic and military literature from 1858 and on giving up his Law career in 1877 he devoted his life to writing and research.
+Gould became a Freemason in 1855 when he was initiated at Ramsgate in the Royal Navy Lodge, No. 429, and was Master of the Inhabitants Lodge at Gibraltar in 1863, and also of the Meridian Lodge, No. 743, a Military Lodge attached to his regiment, devoting himself increasingly to Masonic and military literature from 1858 onwards.
 On 29 July 1869 he married Louisa Maria Gough, the daughter of George Gough.
 Gould was made Master of the Moira Lodge in 1874 and was appointed Senior Grand Deacon of the United Grand Lodge of England in 1880.
 He was a Member of the Board of General Purposes (1876–83) and of the Colonial Board (1876-9).
+In 1877, he gave up his Law career and devoted his life to writing and research.